Lemonvita logo

 • Sweet potatoes

-The adequate intake for adults is 30 micrograms per day.
-A single egg yolk contains approximately 10 micrograms.
-A varied diet typically covers this requirement without supplementation.
+Adult adequate intake is around 30 micrograms per day.
+A single egg yolk contains roughly 10 micrograms.
+A varied diet typically covers daily need.

 Note